 This effort to reflect on and release painful feelings lays a foundation for the process of forgiveness.
 As we learn to face our own impulses and reactions, it becomes easier to understand the actions of others.
 Forgiveness then becomes a practice of looking beneath the surface of a person’s behavior to acknowledge the deeper spiritual essence that is worthy of our respect.

-Looking deeply, we may recognize that many of our interactions with each other are unconsciously based on protecting our self-image, trying to control the ever-changing world around us and win the acceptance of others.
+Looking deeply, we may recognize that many of our interactions with each other are unconsciously based on protecting our self-image, trying to control the ever-changing world around us, or win the acceptance of others.
 We can practice having compassion for the ways that we all suffer from our attempts to arrange for happiness, reminding ourselves of the innate goodness within, like the light beneath a lampshade.
 We can also acknowledge the ways we may have hurt others when we’ve been preoccupied with our own safety and desires, and in this spirit of compassion, forgive ourselves for these mistakes.

 As we make this effort to forgive, we move from responding to another person’s ego-identity to acknowledging their true nature.
 We begin to erode the confines of our own ego and release the armor around our hearts, accepting ourselves and others as we are.
-We begin to experience a deeper source of happiness—one that comes from knowing our connection with all of life—and to feel the natural impulse to love and give that engenders a profound peace.
+We begin to experience a deeper source of happiness—one that comes from knowing our oneness and connection with all of life—and to feel the natural impulse to love and give that engenders a profound peace.

 About the Author: